 Posted by Darrell Nicholson at 12:00AM - Comments: (12)

 There’s nothing like buying several $3 bottles of antifreeze to protect your $30,000 boat, then coming home to discover the unused bottles frozen solid in your garage.

-The blistering cold brought on by the polar vortex last year elicited several queries about the effectiveness of certain anti-freeze concoctions.
+The onset of winter always brings queries about the effectiveness of certain anti-freeze concoctions.
 A couple years back we got a letter from Mark Baldwin, owner of a Seasprite 34, Ella, in Blue Hill, Maine.
 Mark sent us pictures of this Uni-Gard pink antifreeze (rated for -50 degrees) frozen solid, at -14 degrees.
 He was worried about what might happen to his boat’s plumbing and engine cooling system, which had been winterized using the same pink stuff.

 It just so happened that when Mark’s query arrived, we were in the middle of testing various antifreeze formulas for their effectiveness.
 Uni-Gard pink antifreeze, which sells for about $3 a gallon at Lowe’s hardware stores and some marine chandlers, is one of the most common propylene-glycol formulas sold to boaters.

-Uni-Gard pink s listed as having 25- to 35-percent propylene glycol, which should provide the -50-degree burst protection claimed on the bottle.
+Uni-Gard pink is listed as having 25- to 35-percent propylene glycol, which should provide the -50-degree burst protection claimed on the bottle.
 Although it will technically “freeze” at temperatures as warm as 8 degrees, it should still be fairly soft and slushy at much lower temperatures, too soft to burst a pipe or hose.